nicolasleigh/NoteBooks/JavaScript/notes.md

 ### same-origin policy

 The `same-origin policy` is a security feature implemented in web browsers that restricts how a document or script loaded from one origin can interact with a resource from another origin.
 The `same-origin policy` prevents a malicious script on one page from accessing sensitive data on another page.

+### Is JavaScript a compiled or interpreted language

+`JavaScript` is an interpreted language, not a compiled language.
+An interpreter in the browser reads over the `JavaScript` code, interprets each line, and runs it.
+Nowadays modern browsers use a technology known as Just-In-Time (JIT) compilation, which compiles `JavaScript` to executable bytecode just as it is about to run.